 Imagine hosting your own conference with only one person talking for the entire time.
 When running a webinar, you probably have one person speaking in front of the whole company, but that doesn’t always have to be the case.

 When you have different audiences, products, or even ways to sell a certain product, you may need different presenters.
-Most webinar software limits the number of presenters to just one in its free plan.
+Most webinar software limits the number of presenters to just one in their free plan.
 Needless to say, this is not enough for more robust use.

 Ideally, you want at least several presenter slots available just to have some variety when you decide to change things up a bit.